 The four(ish) mile route involved back tracking briefly along the Orange trail, turning onto the Blue trail and taking that until it teed into the Green trail.
 Our modification involved going a bit further down the Orange trail, and taking the considerably longer Purple Trail.
 Ok, enough with the colors…what exactly did this mean?

-At first it meant we were able to experience some really awesome sites.
+At first it meant we were able to experience some really awesome sights.
 The Purple trail meanders through the Chase Prairie, and if you’ve never seen a swamp prairie it is a sight to behold.

 Water lilies as far as the eye can see.
 Swamp irises in bloom.
 Carnivorous plants abound – with the pitcher plants making the most impressive displays and the dainty sundews requiring a bit more patience to spot.